guixiuqi/reverse-zMAP/README.md

  in the meanwhile allows the modeling of sample-specific mean-variance trend, but it requires a biologically identical reference sample in each MS run for a subsequent integration across MS runs.

-# Workflow of zMAP
+# Workflow of reverse-zMAP

 ![Workflow of zMAP](https://github.com/guixiuqi/reverse-zMAP/blob/main/imgs/reverse_zmap_workflow.png "zMAP Workflow")

 # Try it

-A Web-based application of zMAP is provided at http://bioinfo.sibs.ac.cn/shaolab/zMAP.
+A Web-based application of reverse-zMAP is provided at http://bioinfo.sibs.ac.cn/shaolab/zMAP.

 # Installation